La. Guard builds bridges, clears roads to recovery after Ida

 |0

 This work, La.
-Guard builds bridges, clears roads to recovery after Ida [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard builds bridges, clears roads to recovery after Ida, by SGT Renee Seruntine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT